Brain aneurysm repair

 There are several ways surgeons can correct a brain aneurysm.
-The method used varies on the size of the aneurysm and other factors.
+The method used depends on the size of the aneurysm, among other factors.

 Clipping is the most commonly used procedure.
-During this procedure, the surgeon makes an incision into your scalp and creates a small hole in your skull.
+During this procedure, your surgeon makes an incision into your scalp and creates a small hole in your skull.
 The surgeon then places a small metal clip at the base of the aneurysm to prevent it from rupturing.
 Your skull is then closed and your scalp is stitched.

-A surgeon makes a small incision near your groin.
+During an endovascular repair, your surgeon makes a small incision near your groin.
 A second incision is made into your artery.
 Your surgeon guides a small wire through that incision and through the artery that leads to the aneurysm in your brain.
-A catheter—a thin metal tube—follows the wire.
+A catheter, which is a thin tube, follows the wire.
 Through this tube, the surgeon installs thin metal wires into the aneurysm.
 The wire coils into a ball, which initiates a blood clot.
 This clot will prevent the aneurysm from rupturing.

-Your hospital stay may only be a few days if there was no bleeding in the brain prior to surgery.
-It can be up to one to two weeks if there were complications.
+Your hospital stay may only be a few days if there was no bleeding in your brain before surgery.
+Your stay could be one to two weeks if there were complications.